 This chocolate yogurt fruit dip recipe is fluffy and creamy and chocolatey — and super easy to whip up with just a few simple ingredients: Greek yogurt, cocoa, honey, vanilla, and a pinch of espresso powder — no processed sugar.
-So indulgent, you’ll want to eat the whole bowl, and so healthy you can!

 We get commissions for purchases made through links in this post.